DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

    Learning goals of this step are:

    * Layouting controls
-   * Working with the form control (Edit Mode)
+   * Working with the form control (New Mode)
    * Power FX expressions for navigation

 4. Implement embedded flow [here](/04_ImplementNewImportFlow.md)
 5. **Optional advanced extra task:** Implement approval [here](/05_ImplementApprovalFlow.md)